The 10 Best Brushless Drills

 video play icon

-This wiki has been updated 15 times since it was first published in December of 2018.
+This wiki has been updated 19 times since it was first published in December of 2018.
 Compared to their brushed counterparts, brushless drills are typically more compact, efficient, lightweight and powerful, and they tend to last a longer too, making them the choice of all sorts of professionals.
 Our selections for this category include tools from some of the best brands in the business, and while some are sold as bare units, many come with batteries, chargers and carrying cases.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Bosch GSR18V-755CN